AlexKyr1az1s/Simpe-secured-log-in/README.md

 # Secured Log in

-This is a Sign in and Sign up web application built in a locall host written with PHP, HTML and CSS
+This is a Sign in and Sign up web application with access control built in a locall host written with PHP, HTML and CSS using a MySQL database

 To set up on a device: